AI agents now decide.Make sure they pick you.

 How do I make my app agent-friendly?

 Three things matter most.
 First, make your app's value proposition machine-readable - clear, structured, specific.
 Second, invest in web authority that AI agents use to evaluate credibility (your own website, third-party mentions, comparison content, review sentiment).
 Third, build content that answers the questions AI agents are being asked, in the language users actually use.
-Get those right and you'll be recommended whether the user asks ChatGPT, Perplexity, or any agent that comes after.
+Get those right and you'll be recommended whether the user asks ChatGPT, Claude, Perplexity, or any agent that comes after.

 What's the timeline for agent-mediated app discovery?

 It's already here.
-AI search engines (ChatGPT, Perplexity, Gemini, Google AI Overviews) recommend apps directly today, and Apple now reports AI-driven traffic as a measurable referral source inside App Store Connect.
+AI search engines (ChatGPT, Claude, Gemini, Perplexity, Google AI Overviews) recommend apps directly today, and Apple now reports AI-driven traffic as a measurable referral source inside App Store Connect.
 Forrester predicts that 1 in 5 B2B sellers will need to respond to AI-powered buyer agents by end of 2026 - consumer app discovery is moving on a similar curve.
 Agent-driven discovery is not a 2028 problem.
 It's a 2026 reality, just at different intensities depending on category.

 The discovery landscape is expanding, not contracting.